cacophony-wj/licentia_black/README.md

 ##  Using Wabbajack

 The download and installation process can take a very long time depending on your system specs.
-Wabbajack will calculate the amount of threads it will use at the start of the installation.

-    Adjust the Installation Location to a directory located on the root directory of one of your drives For example, this might be "C:\Licentia", "D:\Licentia", or "E:\Licentia" Ensure the Download Location is where you wish it to be, it defaults to a location within the directory just above Click the Go/Begin button
+Do not install _Steam,_ _Skyrim_ or the modlist in any protected folders such as `C:Program Files,` `Downloads,` or your desktop.

-To have the highest amount of threads and thus the fastest speed, it is advised to have ALL of the folders (for `Wabbajack.exe`, the modlist folder, and the downloads folder) on an SSD.
+It is advised to have ALL of the folders (for `Wabbajack.exe`, the modlist folder, and the downloads folder) on an SSD.

 ##  Problems with Wabbajack